semgrep/semgrep-docs/docs/semgrep-app/scm.md

 ## Receiving PR or MR comments in your VPN or on-premise SCM

-PR or MR comments are comments or suggestions made by Semgrep App in your SCM tool.
+PR or MR comments are comments or suggestions made by Semgrep App in your source code management tool.
 These comments provide a description of the issue detected by Semgrep and may offer possible solutions.
 These comments are a means for security teams (or any team responsible for creating standards) to help their fellow developers write safe and standards-compliant code.

 To enable this feature within self-hosted SCMs behind firewalls or VPNs (Virtual Private Networks), follow the steps below.